mrorigo/code-flow-mcp/docs/TYPESCRIPT_EXAMPLES.md

 **Solutions:**
 1. Use incremental analysis (`--no-analyze`)
-2. Exclude unnecessary files in tsconfig.json
+2. Exclude unnecessary files in tsconfig.json (if present)
 3. Process large projects in smaller batches

 ## Summary

 This comprehensive guide demonstrates how to use CodeFlow effectively with TypeScript projects across different frameworks and complexity levels.
 The key takeaways are:

-1. **Setup**: Ensure Node.js and TypeScript are properly installed
+1. **Setup**: CodeFlow works out-of-the-box with TypeScript files - no external dependencies required
-2. **Configuration**: Use appropriate tsconfig.json settings for your project type
+2. **Configuration**: Optional tsconfig.json provides project structure information
 3. **Analysis**: Start with broad analysis, then use specific queries for detailed insights
-4. **Framework Support**: Leverage framework-specific detection for Angular, NestJS, React, and Express
+4. **Framework Support**: Leverage built-in framework-specific detection for Angular, NestJS, React, and Express
 5. **Integration**: Incorporate analysis into your development workflow for continuous insights

 For more detailed troubleshooting, see the [TypeScript Troubleshooting Guide](TYPESCRIPT_TROUBLESHOOTING.md).